-General and Administrative Expense was \$77.9 million in the nine months ended September 30, 2022, compared to \$56.3 million in the nine months ended September 30, 2021.
-This increase was primarily related to compensation increase related to headcount growth to support our overall expansion as well as accounting and other consulting-related costs to support our operations as a public company.
+General and Administrative Expense increased to \$26.9 million in the three months ended March 31, 2022 from \$11.9 million in the three months ended March 31, 2021.
+This increase was primarily related to an increase in stock-based compensation expenses, headcount growth to support our overall expansion as well as accounting and other consulting-related costs to support our operations as a public company.

-Interest Expense was \$0.4 million in the nine months ended September 30, 2022, from \$9.8 million in the nine months ended September 30, 2021.
+Interest Expense decreased to \$0.1 million in the three months ended March 31, 2022 from \$0.5 million in the three months ended March 31, 2021.
 This decrease was primarily driven by debt repayment activity in the prior year.
 Our interest expense prior to February 2021 primarily consisted of expense related to our prior loan and security agreement with Comerica Bank.
 In February 2021, we entered into the Revolving Credit Agreement.
-In connection with enterting into the Revolving Credit Agreement, we repaid outstanding amounts under and terminated the 2015 Credit Agreement.
+In connection with the Revolving Credit Agreement, we repaid outstanding amounts of \$5.4 million and terminated the 2015 Credit Agreement we initially entered into in May 2015.
 In May 2021, we repaid the outstanding balance under the Revolving Credit Agreement.
 In June 2021, we terminated the Revolving Credit Agreement.
-Interest expense related to the Convertible Notes was \$1.7 million during the nine months ended September 30, 2021.
-We did not incur any expense associated with the Convertible Notes during the nine months ended September 30, 2022 as the Convertible Notes were not outstanding during that period.